 In other words, the tests should not generally be considered something a child is required to prepare for.
 Indeed, the perfect scenario for the tests would be for no children at all to have prepared!

-Secondly, it's important to remember that a child cannot "fail" a SATs test.
+Secondly, it's important to remember that until 2018, a child cannot "fail" a SATs test.
 There is no "pass mark", it's simply trying to measure how much each child has learned throughout Key Stage 2.
 The result is then presented as a simple "Level".

 So why bother preparing?
 Well a child's SATs results can have some important consequences.
 Firstly, they "carry" their mark into secondary school and this can determine which set they're placed in.
 So for example, a stronger performance at their KS2 SATs could lead to them being in a more capable Maths set in secondary school.

 On a broader level, it can't be underestimated just how important it is for a child to have a positive experience from their first set of "real" exams.
 Those of us who are lucky enough to have had the feeling of knowing all the answers in an exam can testify to the positive effect it has on you.
 Children sitting their KS2 SATs in May will, only a few years later, sit their GCSEs, A-Levels and probably their University exams.
 They need to see exams as an opportunity to positively demonstrate just how much they know and understand.

 We know they're young and we know that SATs don't really matter in the grand scheme of their education.
 However, simply telling them to bury their head in the sand because SATs "don't matter" does not set the best example and it's certainly not what they should do in their future!